AmrIbrahim89/CMS-Blog/README.md

 # A Content Management System (CMS)
-This branch of the repo contains starter files and final code for all sections and projects of the course, exactly as shown in the videos.
+This branch of the repo contains starter files and most of final code for all services in the project. project is 90% complete